 View the Siblings in Focus brochure.

-When a child or young person is unable to live at home with their birth family, they may be referred to Junction by the Department for Child Protection for short or long term residential care.
+When a child or young person is unable to live at home with their birth family, they might be referred to Junction by the Department of Child Protection for short or long term residential care.

-While living at one of Junction's residential care homes, children and young people are offered support through our ‘Therapeutic Support Services’ (TSS).
+While living at one of our residential care homes, children and young people live in a safe and nurturing environment supported 24/7 by our dedicated staff.